shweta-yadav15/Suicides-and-Happiness-data-analysis/README.md

 ## Files in the repository
 - happiness_data.csv: Happiness dataset for the year 2015.
-- suicides_data.csv: Suicides dataset for the years 1985 to 2016.
+- suicide_data.csv: Suicides dataset for the years 1985 to 2016.
 - suicides_happiness_data_analysis.ipynb: Notebook file contaning the exploration and analysis of the work.
 - readme.md: The readme file for write-up.